dheidelberger/broll-credit-copier/README.md

 }
 ```

+I recently came across an issue where the extension icon still remained blue even after I had navigated away from a compatible page.
+With the growing popularity of [single page applications](https://en.wikipedia.org/wiki/Single-page_application), many sites are now using [hash-based routing](https://reactarmory.com/answers/push-state-vs-hash-based-routing).
+This is great, but, per [this stackoverflow thread](https://stackoverflow.com/questions/23834021/using-declarativecontent-permission-hide-pageaction-after-content-change-using), Chrome does not refresh pageURL-based pageStateMatchers when location.hash is updated.
+So if that's the only pageStateMatcher rule type you're using and the site you're working with is updating location.hash, then the extension may appear active even after the user has navigated away from a compatible page.
+The solution is to also implement a css selector in your pageStateMatcher ruleset.
+Chrome seems to check those every time the DOM changes and will properly activate or deactivate the extension as the user navigates through an SPA.
+I haven't done this yet for every site, but I will be making an effort to update it in the future.

 ##### Error Messages
 If you need to present the user with an error message or warning, check out [alerts.js](alerts.js), which is built on top of the [jQuery plainModal plugin](https://github.com/anseki/jquery-plainmodal).
 There should be comments in that file which will help you create your own warnings and errors.
 It also includes a way of copying multiple clips at once.
 See the [Media Express](sites/mediaexpress.js) function for how to handle multiple clips.